-Here at Black Barn we’re celebrating black truffles this month with a special curated menu created by our very own Chef John Doherty and Chef Matteo Bergamini.
+Here at BLACKBARN, we’re celebrating black truffles this month with a specially curated menu created by our very own Chef John Doherty and Chef Matteo Bergamini.
 Like this months Chef’s Table where we’re serving our Seared Diver Scallops with celery root ribbons, black truffle, and sunchokes emulsion.

 You may wonder → when are they in season?
-Black truffle season goes from around mid December to early March.
-Right now they’re in peak season, which means they are at their most fragrant, tasteful and in high demand.
+Black truffle season generally goes from mid-November to early March.
+Right now they’re early in the peak season, which means they are fragrant, tasteful and in high demand.
 As the Summers in Europe become hotter and hotter, black truffles become more scarce while more people are eating them than ever before.

 But what are black truffles → black truffle goes by many names including Tuber melanosporum, Périgord truffle, or more common the French black truffle.
 These fragrant little beauties are the most precious and expensive of all the black truffles in the world.
 Hence, they are referred to as the “black diamond” of the kitchen.

 Black winter truffles are not to be confused with black summer truffles.
-By comparison the summer truffle has a very delicate flavor and aroma profiles.
+By comparison, the summer truffle has a very delicate flavor and aroma profiles.
 These beauties, John Doherty suggests, are best shaved raw over risotto or salads.
 As cooking will diminish the little flavor that they have.
 Périgord winter truffles are best when cooked because the heating process releases the coveted truffle flavor.

 We asked our chefs, John Doherty and Matteo Bergamini, which their favorite black truffle dish from the Chef’s Table is.
 This is what they had to say:

 Something I like to make often at home are scrambled eggs in brown butter, crispy bacon with shaved asiago on top of toast.
-Every time I eat it, I say to myself ‘this would be amazing with truffles.’
-Since we’re celebrating black truffles this month at Black Barn for the Chef’s Table, I decided to use a richer duck egg, pancetta for a spicy note, and a little watercress for freshness.
+Every time I eat it, I say to myself ‘this would be amazing with truffles.
+You can find it on our January Chef’s Table experience.

 — Chef John Doherty